Police and Emergency Service Reforms

 A Call for Change

-Recommendations are being addressed by the QPS, the Police and Emergency Services Reform Program Office, Parliamentary Crime and Corruption Committee, Crime and Corruption Commission, and Department of Justice and Attorney-General.
+Recommendations were addressed by the QPS, the Police and Emergency Services Reform Program Office, Parliamentary Crime and Corruption Committee, Crime and Corruption Commission, and Department of Justice and Attorney-General.

 The first Domestic and family violence reform: a pathway forward for change annual report was released on 14 December 2023.

-The report provides a progress update on implementation of the 78 recommendations with 21 delivered and numerous other recommendations expected to be delivered in the next 12 months.
+The report provided a progress update on implementation of the seventy-eight recommendations with twenty-one delivered and numerous other recommendations intended to be delivered by 30 June 2025.

-Many of the recommendations from A Call for Change intersected and overlapped with reviews and reports from other ongoing reform programs aimed at tackling DFV, such as the Women’s Safety and Justice Taskforce (WSJT) reforms currently underway.
+Many of the recommendations from A Call for Change intersected and overlapped with reviews and reports from other ongoing reform programs aimed at tackling DFV, such as the Women’s Safety and Justice Taskforce (WSJT) reforms.

 Hear Her Voice (Reports 1 and 2)